nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2020-08-29-the_cod_caper.md

 nikto -h 10.10.83.189
 ```

-Since we know that there is a HTTP web server, I also ran a **Gobuster** directory scan to enumerate any hidden directories:
+Since we know that there is a HTTP web server, I also ran a `gobuster` directory scan to enumerate any hidden directories:

  ```
  gobuster dir -u 10.10.83.189 -w /usr/share/wordlists/dirbuster/directory-list-2.3-medium.txt